appseconnect/docs/_posts/Deployment/Transactional Stores/2018-11-22-MYSQL-plugin-installation.md

         identifier: mysqlplugin
 ---
 Working with MySQL Database requires MySQL Plugin that needs to be installed in the agent.
-The Plugin can be downloaded from the AEC Portal itself.
+MySQL Plugin is now pre-packaged with AEC Agent.
 This Document provides you the detailed knowhow on the installation process of MySQL Database ODBC Connector in your System.

 ## Prerequisites